WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Found isolated or in scattered patches, this bright yellow Arnica prefers subalpine and alpine rocky areas.
 Few pairs of widely spaced stem leaves can be slightly serrated.
 Basal leaves are clustered and usually have petioles.
 As the photograph indicates, stems can start off at an angle and then gradually turn vertical.

-The species name was given in 1899 by Edward Greene to honor Per Axel Rydberg, a giant in Colorado botany, and a major influence on Bill Weber, the present-day Colorado plant authority.
+The species name was given in 1899 by Edward Greene to honor Per Axel Rydberg, a giant in Colorado botany, and a major influence on Bill Weber.
 Rydberg wrote Flora of the Rocky Mountains and Adjacent Plains in 1917.
-(More biographical information about Rydberg.)
+(Click for more biographical information about Rydberg.)

 Arnica rydbergii